-The net proceeds to be received by the Company from this offering, amounting to approximately \$33.4 million after deduction of underwriting discounts, commissions and expenses associated with this offering, will be used to repay certain existing indebtedness under the Credit Facility (described below), a substantial portion of which was incurred to finance its recent acquisitions.
+The net proceeds to be received by the Company from this offering, estimated to be approximately \$38.2 million based upon an assumed public offering price of \$20.50 per share and after deduction of estimated underwriting discounts, commissions and expenses associated with this offering, will be used to repay certain existing indebtedness under the Credit Facility (described below), a substantial portion of which was incurred to finance its recent acquisitions.
 The Company will not receive any proceeds from the sale of shares by the Selling Stockholders.